 Tri-city College Prep.
-High School is one of the top ranked to schools in Arizona
+High School is one of the top ranked schools in Arizona.

-If you would like to be a part of this amazing school and prepare yourself for college you need to drop off your registration packet beginning at 7:00am on Thursday, August 31st for students who are currently in the 8th grade.
+If you would like to be a part of this amazing school and prepare yourself for college, you need to drop off your Application for Admissions beginning at 7:00am on Thursday, August 30th for students who are currently in the 8th grade.

-We have capped our enrollment and the waiting list grows rapidly so get your registration form in as quickly as possible.
+We have capped our enrollment and the waiting list grows rapidly, so get your Application for Admissions in as quickly as possible.

-All incoming freshman are accepted via a lottery system.
+All incoming freshmen are accepted via a lottery system.
 See the lottery system below for more information.

 - Transferring students, in addition to records listed above, will need to include their former high school transcripts in order to get credit for courses already taken.

 - Failure to include all documents may result in your child's enrollment not being accepted as complete and delaying your child's enrollment.

 * We cannot hold a spot open for your child. *

 Re-Enrollment for Returning Students

 Current students are required to re-enroll each year.